S A Cosby

 Headline Publishing Group

 The Gold Dagger

-Up to 2005 books in translation were eligible for this prize.
-In 2006 the CWA established a separate dagger, the International, for books in translation, recognising the work of the translator as well as that of the original author.
+Up to 2005, books in translation were eligible for this prize.
+In 2006 the CWA established a separate dagger, the International (now Crime Fiction in Translation), for books in translation, recognising the work of the translator as well as that of the original author.

 Richard Reynolds (Chair)

 Richard has been a bookseller for over thirty-five years and is the organiser of regular events for readers of crime fiction at Heffers in Cambridge, including the annual events What’s Your Poison & Murder under the Mistletoe.
 He is the editor of the Oleander Press London Bound series of classic crime novels and an expert in crime fiction.

 David was once the retail manager for Heffers in Cambridge, and manager of the Norwich branch of Ottakers.
 He now works for St John’s College, Cambridge and is an avid crime fiction reader.

 Lyn has been the MP for West Ham since 2005, growing up in the area she now represents.
 A previous Gold Dagger judge, she remains an avid reader and coo-ordinates a book club for Labour women MPs.
 Lyn now holds a Shadow Ministerial post in Labour’s Shadow Treasury Team.

 Liz, an editorial expert, has been writing reviews for LoveReading since February 2014.
 Reading has always played a huge part in her life and she could quite happily chat books all day.
 ‘I would describe myself as a reader and a lover of all things books.’
 She can be found on Twitter as @LRLizRobinson.